LOOSE-LIPS/loose-lips-2.0/src/routes/blog/sultan-shakes-fold/index.md

 author: 111
 banner:
   - imported/sultan-shakes-fold/image859.jpeg
-description: >-
-  Medallion Man interviews fellow-curator,&nbsp;Sultan Shakes, following&nbsp;their night at FOLD this Saturday.
-What does The Mover mean to you?&nbsp; Discovering The Mover was like finding the missing chapter in the idiots guide to rave.
+description: "Medallion Man interviews fellow-curator,\_Sultan Shakes, following\_their night at FOLD this Saturday.
+What does The Mover mean to you?\_ Discovering The Mover was like finding the missing chapter in the idiots guide to rave.
 How scared were you when I proposed the collaboration with Loose Lips?
-I can&rsquo;t help being intimidated about spending an inordinate amount [...]Read More...
+I can’t help being intimidated about spending an inordinate amount [...]Read More..."
 published: true
 tags: interview
 featured: false